yanis112/SOTA_machine_learning/README.md

 **YOLO v9**: Next-Generation Object Detection
 * YOLO v9 🔒 (private/paid) represents the latest in the YOLO series, pushing the boundaries of object detection with improved accuracy and speed.
 This version continues the legacy of YOLO by offering real-time object detection suitable for a wide range of applications, from autonomous vehicles to real-time video analytics.
 It maintains the balance between performance and computational efficiency, making it a go-to solution for developers needing high-speed, accurate detection systems.

+### Image General Understanding
+* **Aria MoE**: A State-of-the-Art Multimodal Model
+    + [Aria MoE](https://huggingface.co/spaces/ZhengPeng7/BiRefNet_demo) 🕊️ is a highly advanced multimodal model with 3.9 billion active parameters and 64K tokens, designed for tasks involving rich multimedia inputs.
+It surpasses current state-of-the-art models like GPT-4 and Gemini Flash in performance.

 ### Image Segmentation: Cutting-Edge Models 🖼️✂️

+* **Segment Anything 2**:
+    + [Segment Anything 2 (SAM2)](https://github.com/facebookresearch/segment-anything-2) 🕊️ (free) by Facebook is a powerful tool for visual segmentation tasks.
+This model builds on the original SAM by extending its capabilities to video, allowing for real-time, interactive segmentation in both images and videos.
+SAM2 uses a transformer-based architecture optimized for efficiency and high performance across various visual domains, making it suitable for applications requiring promptable segmentation and tracking.

 * **Sapiens**: A Family of Foundation Models for Human-Centric Depth Estimation
     + [Sapiens](https://link-to-sapiens-model) 🕊️ (free) outperforms current SOTA by providing accurate depth estimates tailored to human interactions, enhancing applications in computer vision.